jasonso-01/E-Commerce-Fraudulent-Transaction-Prediction/README.md

 ## Dataset Analysis

-Getting general info about the dataset:
+The first step is to get general info about the dataset:

 Displaying the first 5 rows of the dataset to understand the data type and formatting of each column